BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 By default containers do not block pointer events (ie. the underlying scene will receive the pointer event even if the pointer is over a container).
 You can prevent this behavior by calling `container.isPointerBlocker = true`.

+Containers are responsible for managing their children's layout.
+To prevent layout cycles, the system will not let the layout being updated during a cycle more than 3 times.
+This value can be changed with `container.maxLayoutCycle`.
+You can also turn on console warnings when layout cycles are detected with `container.logLayoutCycleErrors = true`.

 ### Adaptative size
 You can decide to have your containers to adapt their size to their children by using one of these properties:
 * adaptWidthToChildren (false by default)